Contact a Recruiter

 Can I have visitors?

 Volunteers in studies that last more than 3 days are allowed visitors.
-Visitors are allowed until 3:00 in the afternoon, Monday through Friday.
+Visitors are allowed until 3:00pm, Monday through Friday.
 Weekend visitors are not allowed.
 Visitors will undergo a bag check and may be asked to empty their pockets before entering the building.

 Visitors can not enter sleeping rooms and must remain in the common area.
 The arrival time and length of all visits must be approved by the Prism staff before visitors arrive.
 The staff of Prism reserves the right to decline visitation requests for any reason.